 ).
 It was only in the late 19th and early 20th century

-that a great deal of Ashkenazi Jews immigrated to the United States to flee from persecution in eastern Europe.
+that a great deal of Ashkenazi Jews immigrated to the United States (and to a lesser extent, Western Europe) to flee from persecution in eastern Europe.

 In historical works, this can sometimes be a case of Translation Convention

 Note that this trope is not about the simple presence of Ashkenazi Jews in a work

 , but rather about the implicit or explicit assumption that all Jews are of Eastern European descent (e.g. by having Jewish characters speaking with Yiddish accents where their background and/or time period would make this improbable).
 Please do not add examples along the lines of "Character X is Ashkenazi" when it is nothing remarkable.
 Similarly, it's not worth listing an "aversion" if a work just happens to have a Jew who's Sephardi or Mizrachi.

 - In You Don't Mess With The Zohan, Israeli culture is rife with Yiddishisms (e.g. "feygele") despite Yiddish (both language and culture) being largely foreign in Israel (except amongst Charedim).

 - Used extensively in Mel Brooks's History of the World Part I for comedy.
 Even the Spanish Sephardic Jews in the Inquisition song absurdly speak in Yiddish accents with smatterings of Yiddish such as "Oy gevald!"
 But none of the film even pretends to try to be taken seriously.

 - In Agora, Jews are mostly European looking, though some do have Mizhrahim and Sephardim features.